Walfas/webgl-game/docs/README.md

 * [glMatrix][2]: convenient matrix and vector functions.
-* [require.js][3]: allows code to be separated into different module files, manages inter-module dependencies, and allows modules to be loaded on demand when needed.
+* [require.js][3]: allows code to be separated into different module files, manages inter-module dependencies, and allows modules to be loaded when needed.

 ###Textures